Mauro Biello

 Mauro Biello (born August 8, 1972) is a Canadian professional soccer assistant coach and former player who was the interim head coach of the Canada men's national team.
 He played as a forward for several Canadian and American lower division clubs, namely Montreal Supra, Buffalo Blizzard, Rochester Raging Rhinos, and Toronto Thunderhawks.
 He also spent a total of 16 seasons with the second division Montreal Impact, for whom he is the all-time statistical leader in goals and appearances, with over 80 goals and over 300 games for the team.
 As a Canadian international, he was capped four times from 1995 until 2000.

-As a manager, he served as the head coach of Montreal Impact from 2015 until 2017 and has served as the interim head coach of the Canadian men's national team since September of 2023.
+As a manager, he served as the head coach of Montreal Impact from 2015 until 2017 and served as the interim head coach of the Canadian men's national team in 2023-2024.

 Early life

 Born in Montreal, Quebec, Biello attended St. Monica's Elementary School, Vincent Massey Collegiate and Marymount Academy, and played college soccer at Vanier College and Concordia University.
 He is of Italian descent.